Policy III.3003.A, Ethical Conduct and Conflicts of Interest

 A College employee who violates this procedure may be subject to disciplinary action, up to and including termination of employment, in accordance with applicable College policies and procedures.
 See Procedure 4-24 Employee Performance Counseling and Corrective Action.

-As used throughout this policy, the terms “trustee” and “employee” includes the trustee and employee himself or herself, plus any person related to the trustee or employee within the first degree by consanguinity (blood/adoption) or affinity (marriage).
-This includes spouses, parents, parents in-law, children, or children in-law.
+As used throughout this policy, the terms “trustee” and “employee” includes the trustee and the employee, plus any person related to the trustee or employee within the first degree by consanguinity (blood/adoption) or affinity (marriage).
+This includes spouses, parents, parents in-law, children, or children in-law; or any person who has a membership in the same household as an employee, including domestic partners; or who has an intimate relationship with an employee; or whose relationship with the employee is similar to that of persons who are related by blood or marriage.

 Date of SLT Approval